Dr. EMMA WITKOWSKI

 Anders Lystad Brevik, Kayode Shonibare-Lewis & Samuel Walz (Co-supervisor.
 2013).
 Media, Technology & Games – IT University.
 “Game Jams.”

 Emil Hansen & Annika Holme (Co-supervisor.
 2013).
 Media, Technology & Games – IT University.Working on “Can a story be told through a game landscape?”

 Zhia Zariko.
 (2016).
 RMIT University.
 Assoc. supervisor (with Larissa Hjorth).
 “Let’s Play: Observations of videogame spectatorship and shared embodied play experiences.”

-Michael McMaster, (Started 2017).
+Michael McMaster.
+Examining the Contemporary Position of Videogames in the Museum.
 RMIT University.
 Primary supervisor (with Douglas Wilson).
+(Started 2017).